pyca/cryptography/docs/faq.rst

 ``cryptography``'s :ref:`recipes <cryptography-layout>` layer has similar goals to NaCl.

-If you prefer NaCl's design, we highly recommend `PyNaCl`_.
+If you prefer NaCl's design, we highly recommend `PyNaCl`_, which is also maintained by the PyCA team.

 Why use ``cryptography``?
 -------------------------